BYDcar/BYDRepairManual/README.md

 # Why share for free?
 It is very troublesome to find some scattered information on the Internet.
 At present, the software and hardware ecology of automobiles is too closed.
 In terms of software, it is not like mobile phones and routers that can be flashed into third-party open source systems at will.
 In terms of hardware, there are not many modified and upgraded spare parts like 3D printers.
 Think about it, if the car can be flashed into the open source system, and the open source parts can be upgraded, it might be cool to realize functions that were not there before.

 At present, some people abroad are researching on the modification and installation of assisted driving and automatic driving.
 For example, this video https://www.youtube.com/watch?v=Te4AhlRXnLw refits a 2005 old car with Tesla’s iBooster and installs it The open source auxiliary software openpilot (https://github.com/commaai/openpilot) is used to realize automatic driving.
-There are also some people who are studying the conversion of fuel vehicles into electric vehicles, such as this video https://www.youtube.com/watch?v=ZVtOss1U7_s converting an old Volkswagen Beetle into an electric vehicle.
+There are also some people who are studying the conversion of fuel vehicles into electric vehicles.
+For example, this video https://www.youtube.com/watch?v=ZVtOss1U7_s converts an old Volkswagen Beetle into an electric vehicle.
 Therefore, I share these materials in order to promote research on various modifications and installations at home and abroad.

 In addition, studying these may be of practical benefit.
-Currently, the cheapest BYD Qin PLUS DM-i 2023 model 99,800 yuan low-end version does not include L2 assisted driving functions such as full-speed adaptive cruise.
+At present, the cheapest Qin PLUS DM-i 2023 model sold by BYD is 99,800 yuan.
+The low-end version does not include L2 assisted driving functions such as full-speed adaptive cruise.
 For full-speed adaptive cruise, there is only an extra 46,000 yuan to upgrade to the high-end version of 145,800 yuan.
 If you can make a few thousand yuan to upgrade the modified accessories for driving assistance, then the low-end version plus modified accessories will be very cost-effective.

 # Large files are divided and compressed for upload